 - Follow your child’s interests Encourage your children to explore some ideas based on interests they already have.
 Here’s a list of science books with projects based on things your child already loves!

 - STEAM it up!
 STEAM projects rock the science fair!!!
 A great way to get kids to become more familiar with STEAM concepts it to pick science projects that crossover into art, math, engineering and more!
-Our STEAM Kids ebook will get you started with some great ideas!
+Two STEAM books to consider are STEAM Kids Play and Learn (my book!) and STEAM Kids ebook.
+Both books will get you started with some great ideas!

-Now let’s get on with the projects!
-Click the titles to be taken to the project instruction, unless the instructions follow below.
+Now let’s get on with the science fair projects!
+I have organized the projects by age/grade level.
+Click the titles to be taken to the project instructions, unless the instructions follow below.